timojuez/hificon/README.md

 ### Control your Denon AVR's power and master volume with your Ubuntu laptop or similar

 ## Requirements
-- Denon AVR compatible, connected via LAN/Wifi (tested with Denon X1400H)
+- Denon/Marantz AVR compatible, connected via LAN/Wifi (tested with Denon X1400H)
 - GNU OS (e.g. Ubuntu) or cygwin
 - Python 3 and Pip
 - Telnet